SamPassmore/SamPassmore.com/content/post/2023-08-13-epl-favourites-and-gambling/index.en.markdown

   if(fav != win) {
     returning_bet = -5
   }
-  # if the favourite isn't above the probability threshold, dont bet.
+  # if the favourite isn't above the probability threshold, don't bet.
   if(prob <= threshold){
     returning_bet = 0
   }